Header

 Watford Studio Egret West Image 9

-Faraday Close sits as the gateway site into Watford Business Park
+Faraday Close forms the gateway into Watford Business Park

 In order to turn around the fortunes of the declining estate, the council appointed Studio Egret West to craft a vision for Faraday Close, which sits as the gateway site into Watford Business Park.
-Our consented plans see a new approach to physical organisation, which along with a programme of uses that are not limited to inward facing operations, will help to create a business park for the future; one which is integrated with the city and the people that live there.
+Our work sees a new approach to physical organisation, which along with a programme of uses that are not limited to inward facing operations, help to create a business park for the future; one which is integrated with the city and the people that live there.

 Watford Studio Egret West Image 7